 What is gynecomastia?

-Gynecomastia is a common condition where the tissue under a young man’s nipples starts to grow and can look like small breasts.
-Pubertal gynecomastia happens during the early years of puberty and usually goes away within a few months to a year.
+Gynecomastia is a common condition where the tissue under a young man’s nipples starts to grow and can look and feel like small breasts.
+It can occur in one or both breasts.
+Pubertal gynecomastia happens during the early years of puberty and usually goes away within 12 to 18 months.

 What causes gynecomastia?

 The causes of pubertal gynecomastia are not entirely understood.
 However, it is thought that hormone changes in puberty lead to these physical breast changes in adolescent males.
 It can affect 40-60% of adolescent males.
 Pubertal gynecomastia accounts for over 90% of gynecomastia in adolescent males.

 Gynecomastia can also be caused by different medications and substances.
 Some medicines that can be associated with gynecomastia including medicines used to treat heart problems, stomach problems, and mental health problems.
 It can be caused by anabolic steroid use.
 Marijuana and alcohol use can also be associated with breast development in men.